apache/mxnet/docs/tutorials/scala/mxnet_scala_on_intellij.md

 ### Troubleshooting

 If you get an error, check the dependencies at the beginning of this tutorial.
-For example, you might see the following in the middle of the error messages.
+For example, you might see the following in the middle of the error messages, where `x.x` would the version it's looking for.

 ```
 ...
-Library not loaded: /usr/local/opt/opencv/lib/libopencv_calib3d.2.4.dylib
+Library not loaded: /usr/local/opt/opencv/lib/libopencv_calib3d.x.x.dylib
 ...
 ```